fartbagxp/jump-host/README.md

 * Continuous logging and monitoring of failed logs

     A large part of security requires vigilance on knowing what is out there.
-We never know when we'll get another [Meltdown](https://meltdownattack.com/) or [Spectre](https://meltdownattack.com/) on our servers, but we can monitor logs for it, and do geolocation lookups on suspicious activities.
+We never know when we'll get another [Meltdown](https://meltdownattack.com/) or [Spectre](https://meltdownattack.com/) vulnerability on our servers, but we can monitor logs for it, and do geolocation lookups on suspicious activities.

 ## Questions I would have on this design